 At first glance, the problem of net neutrality, as the very expression makes clear, is not a problem of regulatory neutrality, since it does not ask whether the regulation of the Internet should be neutral, but whether Internet itself should be.
 Neutrality in this case would mean that the access to the Internet's resources should be furnished without taking into account, and therefore without taking a stand on, who connects to what and in order to do what.
 In reality, these two problems are linked by the fact that the debate surrounding net neutrality is all about whether this neutrality should be instituted or guaranteed by way of regulation.
-The problem of net neutrality is thereby transformed into a problem of the neutrality of the regulation of the Internet, in the precise sense just given to the notion of regulatory neutrality, since it becomes the question of knowing whether or not the regulator should indeed get involved, or should indeed guarantee, the neutrality of the Internet itself.
+The problem of net neutrality is thereby transformed into a problem of the neutrality, since it becomes the question of knowing whether or not the regulator should indeed get involved, or should indeed guarantee, the neutrality of the Internet itself.
 With the paradox that, in virtue of such a definition, the neutral regulator, the regulator who decides not to get involved, will leave Internet to its imperfect neutrality.
-And that the regulator who regulator.
+And that the regulator who will get involved in order to establish or guarantee the Internet's neutrality will be a non-neutral regulator.

 [1] Les 100 mots de la régulation, Marie-Anne Frison-Roche, Que sais-je ?PUF, 2011.

-[2] lbid.
+[2]Ibid.

 [3] Which in French can also be read as "Bastard"